 Some couples choose to use the withdrawal method because they don't want to use other contraceptive methods.

-If ejaculation isn't properly timed and you're concerned about pregnancy, consult your health care provider about emergency contraception.
+If ejaculation isn't properly timed and you're concerned about pregnancy, talk with your health care provider about emergency contraception.